dsl-logo

 Peter Drennan, Money's Research & Data Expert

 "The RBA wants inflation back between 2-3%, and we're on the way.
 While that is the case, there is little need to raise rates.
-But, with inflation still at 3.8%, rate reductions are not likely to happen in the short term either, unless the economy needs a boost.
-Economists expect the cash rate to fall towards the end of 2024 and into 2025, which would naturally lead to lower mortgage rates.
+With core inflation still at 3.5%, most economists don't expect the cash rate to fall until 2025.
+This would naturally lead to lower mortgage rates.
 Lower inflation will also reduce living expenses, improving borrowing capacity, so conditions for home loans are likely to improve in the medium term."

 Peter Drennan, Money's Research & Data Expert